-You can blanch and freeze peas if you would like to save your spring flavors for another day.
+Blanch and freeze peas if you would like to save your spring flavors for another day; use within a year.
 Peas can also be left on the vine to dry.
 Dry peas will store for several years in a cool, dry place.

 Store peas in cool, dark, and dry places and always keep them in an airtight container to keep out moisture and humidity.
 Under these conditions, pea seeds will live 3-4 years.